timhaintz/timhaintz.github.io/index.md

 If you would like to leave comments, please use the built in GitHub Issues functionality.
 [GitHub Issues](https://guides.github.com/features/issues/) can be created by browsing to the source code of [this site](https://github.com/timhaintz/timhaintz.github.io).
 If you would like to comment on a specific page, please create the issue for that page.

 If I have made a mistake or a type (see what I did there?), please feel free to make a [GitHub Pull request](https://help.github.com/articles/about-pull-requests/).
 Happy for feedback.

+Thank you for stopping by.
+Hopefully some of the blog posts will be usefull.

+Thanks, Tim.